jmaczan/mlp-classifier/README.md

 ### Last layer - output layer

-Number of nodes (variables) in output layer depends on type of desirted prediction
+Number of nodes (variables) in output layer depends on type of desired prediction

 ### Weight

-It represents how a given feature is important
+It represents how a given feature is important.
+It is multiplied by a feature's value

 ### Bias

-It is a starting value for given neuron
+It is a starting value for a given neuron.
+It is added to sum of multiplications of weights and features values.